jsmillie7/quick-portfolio/instrument_mgr.md

    ...
 }
 ```
-Where they could be easily referenced by their offical equipment number (E#).
+where they could be easily referenced by their offical equipment number (E#).
 Additional attributes, such as equipment type, serial numbers, and location within the building, could be optionally added to each instrument.
 Within the self.history attribute, an instance of each of the 4 possible maintenance types was created as the history() class, which contained the information of that instrument's maintenance history.
 ```python
 class history:
     def __init__(self):